bronson/job_pool/README.md

 pool = JobPool.new
 ```

-Then fire off some jobs.
-This one waits a bit then ROT-13s its input.
+Then fire off a job.
+This one waits a bit and then ROT-13s its input.

 ```ruby
 job = pool.launch("sleep 5; tr A-Za-z N-ZA-Mn-za-m", "the secrets")